sdiehl/zero-to-qed/docs/src/06_control_flow.md

 ## Inductive Types: Enumerations

 Inductive types let you define custom data types by specifying their constructors.
 This is the core mechanism that makes Lean's type system expressive: natural numbers, lists, trees, and abstract syntax all emerge from the same primitive.
 Simple enumerations have constructors with no arguments; more complex types carry data in each variant.
+Like Starfleet's ship classification system, each variant is distinct and the compiler ensures you handle them all.

 ```lean
 {{#include ../../src/ZeroToQED/ControlFlow.lean:inductive_enum}}